 Sprinklers are generally required throughout Orange County due to the hot, dry and strong Santa Ana winds, particularly in the fall and spring seasons and the potential of fires.
+While the amended building codes and enforcement increase the cost of timeshares), R-2.1(occupancy in a supervised residential care environment), R-3 (occupants are primarily permanent in nature but not classified in R-1, R-2 or R-4), and R-4 (occupants are primarily permanent in nature, reside in a 24-hour basis in a supervised residential environment and receive custodial care).

-While the amended building codes and enforcement increase the cost of development, the requirement for fire sprinklers does not pose a constraint to affordable housing or other residential development within the city.
+development, the requirement for fire sprinklers does not pose a constraint to affordable housing or other residential development within the city.